 Now that you’ve launched your website, you have a powerful marketing tool for your business.
 But, your site is only as useful as the content is current.
-The process of keeping the content on your site current is called web site maintenance, and it’s important to keep both visitors and search engines supplied with new information.
+The process of keeping the content on your site current is part of your website maintenance, and it’s important to keep both visitors and search engines supplied with new information.

 So, when is it appropriate to update your website?
 You don’t want to waste time and money nitpicking at your site if you don’t have updates of real value to add.
 You should update your site if you’ve:

 Grown your skills.
 Have you gotten a new accreditation?
 New licensing?
 Any change in your skill set is a great reason to update your site – and your potential clients – with your new capabilities.